walkerever/walkerever.github.io/README.md

 ----

 ## py-DBX
-mostly replace by py-xdb. only this is JDBC based than python native driver. this is the python version of poor DBA's database box when I was living with a environment I cannot install perl DBI or python drivers. the only thing can be used at that time is JAVA/JDBC or command line interfaces.
+mostly replaced by py-xdb. only this is JDBC based than python native driver.

+this is the python version of poor DBA's database box when I was living with a environment I cannot install perl DBI or python drivers. the only thing can be used at that time is JAVA/JDBC or command line interfaces.

 [py-dbx](https://walkerever.github.io/py-dbx)
 make JDBC calls from command line.
 It maintains server connection across calls and user doesn't need to connect each time.
 One purpose of this tool is to make JDBC result directly open to unix utitlies.